5/7/2025

 Operator

-Conference Call Operator
+Conference Operator

 speaker

-Analyst, Burstein
+Analyst, Bernstein

 Hi.
 Thank you so much for taking the question.
 I wanted to ask on EBITDA in light of the M&A announcements.
 I know it's quite early to be talking about 2026, but I guess in recent quarters, there's been pretty consistent GOV growth, pretty consistent EBITDA improvement.
 In your mind, when you think about the acquisitions of Deliveroo and Seven Rooms, does this change any of that in terms of the earnings algorithm?
-I think they could open the door to further investment in new markets or new products, which is a good thing long term.
-But when you think about the quantity of investment required and you anticipate spending to accelerate these businesses, I mean, does it materially change your perspective on how earnings, the earnings power for DoorDash in 2025 and 2026?
+I think they could open the door to further investment in new markets or new products, which is a good thing long-term.
+But when you think about the quantum of investment required and you anticipate spending to accelerate these businesses.
+I mean, does it materially change your perspective on how the earnings power for DoorDash in 2025 and 2026?
 Thank you.

 speaker

-Ravi Anaconda
+Ravi Unaconda

 CFO

-Hey, Nikhil.
-It's Ravi.
+Hey, Nikhil, it's Ravi.
 I mean, I'll take that, right?
-I mean, let me broaden out that question, right?
+I mean, let me, you know, broaden out that question, right?
 Nikhil, I mean, talk about the performance of the business.
 Look, when you look at the performance of the business, the business is doing really well.
 We're extremely pleased with the performance of the business, not just in Q1, but over the course of the last several quarters, right?
 The formula for us has always been grow the business while continuing to increase overall profit dollars.
-If you look at the EBITDA profit dollar growth in Q1, as well as the Q2 guide that we've given, we're very pleased with the year over year growth.
+If you look at the EBITDA profit dollar growth in Q1, as well as the Q2 guide that we've given, we're very pleased with the year-over-year growth.
 For us, the philosophy has always been investing behind strength.
 You've heard us say this before, right?
 Our goal is to improve unit economics, take that and continue to drive improvements in retention and order frequency, which ultimately drives scale.
 And that scale drives profitability in the business.
 That is not going to change, right?
 Nothing about how we operate the business is going to change.
-And in terms of how we operate together with Deliveroo, that formula will continue to be the trying to drive duration of profit dollar growth over a long period of time.
+And in terms of how we operate together with Deliveroo, that formula will continue to be the case.
+We're trying to drive duration of profit dollar growth over a long period of time.
 And when we think about investment, the key formula we think about is, is it going to generate a healthy amount of IRR, a strong return?
 And as long as we feel comfortable with that, our goal is to continue to invest to drive scale.

 speaker